Langston Hughes High School

-Langston Hughes High School (LHHS) is a public secondary school located in Fairburn, Georgia, United States, a suburb of metropolitan Atlanta.
+Langston Hughes High School (LHHS) is a public secondary school located in South Fulton, Georgia, United States, a suburb of metropolitan Atlanta, and with a Fairburn postal address.
 LHHS is in South Fulton County adjacent to Renaissance Elementary and Renaissance Middle School.

 History

 The school was completed in May 2009, and opened its doors in August 2009 to educate students in the southern portion of the Fulton County School System.
 The school was named after Langston Hughes, an American poet, social activist, novelist, playwright, and columnist from Joplin, Missouri.
 It serves grades 9–12 with an enrollment of 2600.
-Langston Hughes High School offers dual enrollment programs lead by Ms. Sandra Allen.
+Langston Hughes High School offers dual enrollment programs led by Ms. Sandra Allen.
 As of 2021–2022, the principal is Octavious Harris.